 - Ensure that traps are well marked with a large float or buoy so that they are plainly visible to the boating public. - Avoid the use of household plastic containers or blocks of Styrofoam as these can often deteriorate in sunlight or waves and sink.
-This contributes to garbage washing up on the shoreline and loss of trap(s) which will continue to "ghost fish" for years to come. - Use strong groundline and buoy lines to prevent the loss of traps.
+This contributes to garbage washing up on the shoreline and loss of trap(s) which will continue to "ghost fish" for years to come.
+Recreational Conditions of Licence that came into effect in 2022 disallow the use of these types of materials as floats. - Use strong groundline and buoy lines to prevent the loss of traps.
 To avoid entanglement with your engine propeller or that of a passing boat, or with another harvester's traps and lines, do not use floating lines such as common yellow polypropylene, or if using a line that floats add weight to it so that it sinks.

-Appendix 3: 2022/23 Prawn and Shrimp by Trap First Nations Harvest Plan
+Appendix 3: 2023/24 Prawn and Shrimp by Trap First Nations Harvest Plan

-1. FIRST NATIONS HARVEST PLAN HIGHLIGHTS AND CHANGES 2022/232 2.
+1. FIRST NATIONS HARVEST PLAN HIGHLIGHTS AND CHANGES 2023/242 2.
 OVERVIEW OF THE FISHERY2 3.
-MANAGEMENT MEASURES FOR THE FIRST NATIONS FISHERY3 4.
-OPEN TIMES3 5.
-PROTECTION OF GLASS SPONGE REEFS 5.1.
+MANAGEMENT MEASURES FOR THE FIRST NATIONS FISHERY 3 4.
+OPEN TIMES4 5.
+PROTECTION OF GLASS SPONGE REEFS4 5.1.
 Strait of Georgia and howe Sound Glass Sponge Reefs 5.2.
 Hecate Strait & Queen Charlotte Sound Glass Sponge Reefs Marine Protected Area 4 5.2.1.
 Northern Reef Closure (Core Protection Zone) 5.2.2.
 Central Reef Zone A Closure (Core Protection Zone) 5.2.3.
 Central Reef Zone B Closure (Core Protection Zone) 5.2.4.
 Southern Reef Closure (Core Protection Zone) 6.
-LICENSING 6 7.
+LICENSING6 7.
 CONTROL AND MONITORING OF FIRST NATIONS FISHING ACTIVITIES6 7.1.
-Treaty Fisheries6 7.2.
-Ahousaht, Ehattesaht, Hesquiaht, Mowachat/Muchalaht, Tla-o-qui-aht7
+Treaty Fisheries 7.2.
+Ahousaht, Ehattesaht, Hesquiaht, Mowachat/Muchalaht, Tla-o-qui-aht8

-1. FIRST NATIONS HARVEST PLAN HIGHLIGHTS AND CHANGES 2022/23
+1. FIRST NATIONS HARVEST PLAN HIGHLIGHTS AND CHANGES 2023/24